bbruun/galt-grpc/README.md

 `galt <command...>`
 eg
-`galt "*" cmd.run ' ls -l '`
+`galt -m "*" cmd.run 'ls -l '`

-(I've yet to determine how to implement states - that will be a nice mental workout)
+This will just return a serialized list of static content as of this writing.

 # Example usage